 The first thing that you need to do is to sign up for a business account with PayPal.
 On the main page (for US sellers), you would be given two options – PayPal Payment Standard (free) and PayPal Payment Pro ($30/month).
 The main difference here is that you can customize and modify the online checkout experience for the latter version.
-For the purpose of demonstration, I am going to select the free package.
+For the demonstration, I am going to select the free package.

 In the next few steps, you’ll need to provide some business as well as personal information before setting up your account.
 On the account set up, the first thing you would want to do is to confirm your email address to accept payments and linked it to your bank account to withdraw the money from PayPal.
-Besides that, you also need to double check your business name so that it can be clearly typed out on the customer’s credit card statement.
+Besides that, you also need to double-check your business name so that it can be typed out on the customer’s credit card statement.

 After that, proceed to the payment set-up.
 In your case, you would choose to set up on a website which will give you a few options to choose from;

 - Use PayPal to process all payments OR as a fund transfer